quantaf1re/BoMH/README.md

 # BoMH
 Bank of Moral Hazard is a bank that issues a USD-pegged stablecoin in return for USD-pegged stablecoins collateral.
 It lends out a defined fraction of its reserve collateral to lending platforms (via mStable) and auctions off the profits in return for `mhCoin`.
 It burns `mhCoin`s it receives from the auction, which reduces the supply of `mhCoin`, drives up the price of `mhCoin`, and therefore translates profits to holders fo the token, similar to a stock buyback.
+What could possibly go wrong?!?
+Such a bank has absolutely never had any black swans occur ever.

+Jokes aside, this actually isn't a bad idea since, with regular banks, their collateral is very illiquid (real estate), whereas the collateral used in BoMH is liquid and can be withdrawn any time (until a black swan comes along...)

 Tests can be run with `yarn test`.